-A quality maintenance process means happier residents.
+A quality Maintenance Satisfaction Program means happier residents.
 Happier residents translate to better reviews and higher resident retention.
 Positive reviews and resident retention lead to increased revenue and fewer resident turnover responsibilities.
 It’s rather simple mathematics.

 Confidently knowing your process is up to snuff.
 To that end, we took a look at how maintenance processes can look in an effort to determine how it should look.
 Here’s what we found.